SeanFromIT/blogv7/now.md

 On the non-profit side, I generally spend my time with those addressing economic justice, seeking to reduce poverty and improve/fund public education.

 **Professional Life:**
-* Cloud Engineering Practice Director at the Nerdery, helping companies embrace cloud first and DevOps mentalities
+* Cloud Infrastructure Director at Savvas, keeping your kids' e-learning platforms online
 * Mentoring others, helping them reach their goals - you can request career advice from me on [LinkedIn](https://www.linkedin.com/in/seanfromit)

 **Personal Life:**